OpenLearningNet/xapi/README.md

-# xApi Client Library for OpenLearning
+# xApi and CMI5 Client Library

+CMI5 is the successor to SCORM for using packaged course content with an LMS.

+This is built to be used with the OpenLearning CMI5 course widget, but also can be used for other LMSs that support CMI5 content.

 Install: